tillsc/GVExport/README.md

 We attempt to keep up with the latest stable (non-prerelease) version of webtrees.
 You can see the latest release of webtrees [here](https://github.com/fisharebest/webtrees/releases).
 Older versions are not supported. *However*, as we progress through webtrees versions, we are releasing GVExport versions.
 These are listed on the [Releases page](https://github.com/Neriderc/GVExport/releases).
 If you are not using the latest version of webtrees, and the latest release of GVExport isn't working for you, you may want to try an older release.

-For versions earlier than 2.0.21 you can try the [source repository](https://github.com/tillsc/GVExport), but note this DOES NOT work for 2.0.22 and later.
+For versions earlier than 2.0.21 you can try the [source repository](https://github.com/tillsc/GVExport), but note this DOES NOT work with PHP 8 and it is missing many enhancements from this repository.

 Contributing
 ------------